theforeman/theforeman.org/plugins/foreman_remote_execution/nightly/index.md

 users already scheduled some runs in future, therefore this permissions is enforced just before the run resulting in execution failure.

+## 4.4 Writing custom templates

+During writing your own job templates you might find some of following macros useful.

+### 4.4.1 render_template

+You can render a template from another template and feed it with inputs.
+A short example follows

+    <%= render_template 'Package Action', :action => 'install', :package => 'httpd' %>
+    chkconfig httpd on
+    <%= render_template 'Service Action', :action => 'start', :service_name => 'httpd' %>

+For more information, see [Job Templates](plugins/foreman_remote_execution/{{page.version}}/index.html#3.1JobTemplates)

+### 4.4.2 preview?

+When you need to render a different output for preview of the template, you can user `preview?` macro.
+This is useful if you need to hide some sensitive or spamming part - e.g. private or public key content.

+    <% if preview? %>
+      PUBLIC_KEY_STRIPPED_OUT
+    <% else %>
+      <%= input('public_key') %>
+    <% end %>

+Also when you disable safe mode, you might touch internal Foreman objects.
+Imagine you have a template for deleting puppet certificate that first deletes the certificate on puppet CA through Foreman objects and then removes it on target host.

+    <% if preview? -%>
+    #   this would delete a certificate on puppet ca, but running in preview mode
+    <% else -%>
+      <%= @host.puppet_ca_proxy.statuses[:puppetca].destroy(@host.name) %>
+    <% end -%>
+    rm -rf /var/lib/puppet/ssl/*

+In this case, previewing of the template would immediately trigger destroy method and therefore it's wrapped in preview condition.

 # 5. Help

 Please follow our [standard procedures and contacts]({{site.baseurl}}support.html).